JannikArndt/Musicista/content/index.md

     </MeasureGroup>
 ```

-<a href="http://www.musicistaapp.de/doc/class_model_1_1_sections_1_1_notes_1_1_note.html">Notes</a> consist of Step, Octave, Duration and Beat but can have several additional attributes.
+__Notes__ consist of Step, Octave, Duration and Beat but can have several additional attributes.
 Possible child tags are Articulation, Lyrics and analysis tags such as Harmony or NoteAttribute:

 ``` xml
     <Note Step="C" Octave="4" Duration="Eighth" Beat="1" Voice="1">